 Instead, we are more than happy to rack up small wins very quickly.

-I teach people that the best way to trade is to try to get a couple small quick wins each week.
+I teach people that the best way to trade is to try to get a couple of small, quick wins each week.
 And that will really add up over time.

-Consider this…
+Consider this...